 As of Chrome version 42, Google has phased out the use of a particular type of plugin, called NPAPI.
 Java uses this type of plugin, so even if you have everything set up correctly, Java will still be disabled in Chrome.
 Additionally, Microsoft's Edge browser and Mozilla Firefox have discontinued support for NPAPI plugins.

 Fortunately, Mozilla has made their Extended Support Release of Firefox publicly available, which does still support NPAPI plugins.
-Therefore, we recommend that all INB users install it by going here.
-Windows users will need to select the 32-bit installer, not the 64-bit.
+Users should download and install the version needed for their platform below, and turn off automatic updates:

 While installing Java, it can be tempting to just click through Yes, Yes, Next, OK.
 Unfortunately, Java now bundles the Ask.com Search Toolbar plugin with the Java installer.
 This is Adware, being distributed due to a partnership with Oracle.
 Please make sure to uncheck the box below to NOT install this toolbar!